© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/covid-19-guidance-for-the-safe-use-of-multi-purpose-community-facilities/covid-19-guidance-for-the-safe-use-of-multi-purpose-community-facilities

-The government has published the COVID-19 Response Spring 2021 setting out the roadmap out of the current lockdown for England.
+The government has published the COVID-19 Response Spring 2021 setting out how COVID-19 restrictions will be eased in England.
 This explains the current proposed timetable for the easing of restrictions, including any restrictions on places of worship and faith activities.
 The decision to proceed with each of the four steps in the roadmap will be guided by consideration of current data, and not particular dates, and the four tests set out in the roadmap.

 This is national guidance of a general nature and should be treated as a guide.
 In the event of any conflict between any applicable legislation (including the health and safety legislation) and this guidance, the applicable legislation shall prevail.